-Family, religion, and gratitude-the three things that make me happy.
-For this post I’ll be grouping these three things into broader categories with other specific thankfuls: My surroundings, having a purpose in life, and well gratitude.
+Family, God, and gratitude — the three things that make me happy.
+For this post I’ll be grouping these three things into broader categories with other specific thankfuls: My surroundings, having a purpose in life, and gratitude.

-Before we get going I would like to tell you how I came up with these three magical things.
-No, I did not pull them out of thin air, or anywhere else for that matter.
+Before we get going, I would like to give you some insight into how I came up with this magical triad.
+No, I did not pull them out of thin air.
 They were the most prevalent topics in my gratitude journal, which I’ve had for eight months.
-Without further ado let’s see what has made me happier and why.
+Without further ado let’s see what makes me happy and why.

 Under this category falls family, friends, and music.
-The interesting thing about family and friends was that when something was happening in my life, good or bad, which they supported me through, I mentioned them more times in my thankfuls.
+The interesting thing about family and friends was that when something was happening in my life, good or bad, and they supported me through it, I mentioned them more times in my thankfuls.
 When I decided to quit playing club soccer my family helped me decide what to do.
 The next couple of days there were a lot more thankfuls for them and for the teammates I had on the team.
-Writing down that I was thankful for them helped me realize how many supportive people I had in my life.
+Looking back at my lists, I now realize how many people have helped me along the way.

 Having good, healthy relationships has helped me become a more optimistic, supportive person.

 Music is the next thankful.
 It may come as a bit of a surprise to some, but music is almost as important to me as my family and friends.
 Listening to music helps me allow my mind to drift off and relax from the stresses of life.
 It’s just you and the artist, nothing else you have to worry about.
 There isn’t even a certain genre of music you have to listen to, you can listen to whatever you like!